ForestAdmin/agent-nodejs/docs/datasources/relationships.md

-Out of the box, Forest Admin will not link collection from different connectors.
+Out of the box, Forest Admin will not link collection from different data sources.

 This is solved by defining `jointures`.